siteworxpro/new-hire-test/README.md

 `npm run watch`  Build the application in development mode and watch for file changes

 `npm run production` Build the application in production mode.
 Development tools are unavailable.

+## CSS/FontAwesome

+Styles are found in `src/scss/styles.scss`.
+Any changes to this file will require you to rebuild using `npm run development` or `npm run watch`

+Icons are provided through fontawesome.
+You can see the entire icon set at [https://fontawesome.com/icons](https://fontawesome.com/icons)